bowsplinter/contikey-backend/README.md

 ###Developer Installations

-Install `virutalenv` and `mkvirtualenv`. `mkvirtualenv` is a wrapper around `virtualenv` and makes it easier to use but is optional.
+Install `virtualenv` and `virtualenvwrapper`. `virtualenvwrapper` is a wrapper around `virtualenv` and makes it easier to use but is optional.

-Create virutal environment for project:
+Create virtual environment for project:

 `mkvirtualenv <name>`